 Rum Runner Built in 1929 during the height of Prohibition, the motor yacht was once once used to smuggle cases of scotch and whisky but today leisurely cruises Newport Harbor for the best views of the city.

-Newport Folk Festival Having just celebrated 50 years, Bob Dylan, Joan Baez, Johnny Cash, Pete Seeger and in more recent years, the Cowboy Junkies, Emmylou Harris, Jimmy Buffett, The Black Crowes have added this defining festival to their resume..
-The festival is traditionally held in August at Fort Adams State Park.
+Newport Folk Festival Bob Dylan, Joan Baez, Johnny Cash, Pete Seeger and in more recent years, the Cowboy Junkies, Emmylou Harris, Jimmy Buffett, The Black Crowes, The Lumineers and Avett Brothers have added this defining festival to their resume.
+Traditionally held the last weekend of July at Fort Adams State Park overlooking Newport Harbor.

 Newport Jazz Festival Duke Ellington, Dave Brubeck, Miles Davis, Ella Fitzgerald, Billie Holiday, Ray Charles, Roberta Flack, Herbie Hancock, Frank Sinatra, even rock groups Led Zepplin and The Allman Brothers have graced the stage thanks in part to festival founder and organizer since 1954, George Wein.